aws/pg_tle/docs/04_hooks.md

 PostgreSQL provides hooks for extending its functionality without creating a fork.
 These hooks range from performing checks on user-supplied passwords to being able to modify queries.
 To use hooks, you have to write a "hook function" and register it with PostgreSQL.
 Once a hook function is registered, PostgreSQL then knows to execute the hook when that particular action is run (e.g. when checking a password).

-`pg_tle` enables you to build Trusted Language Extensions that can let you write hook functions and registered them through a SQL API.
+`pg_tle` enables you to build Trusted Language Extensions that can let you write hook functions and register them through a SQL API.
 This section of the documentation describes the available hooks and provides examples for how to use them in your Trusted Language Extensions.

 ## Scope

 Note that some hooks are available globally across a PostgreSQL cluster (e.g. `check_password_hook`).
-If you use register a global hook function, you will need to ensure you run `CREATE EXTENSION pg_tle;` in all of your databases.
+If you register a global hook function, you will need to ensure you run `CREATE EXTENSION pg_tle;` in all of your databases.

 ## General information

 All hook functions need to be registered with `pg_tle`.
 Additionally, to enable some hooks you may need to set additional configuration parameters.
 The documentation on each `pg_tle` hook provides details on its specific setup and configuration.

 You can register a `pg_tle` hook function using the `pgtle.register_feature` function.
-For example, if you want to register a function called `my_password_check_rules` to be called when the password check hook `passcheck`, you would run the following query:
+For example, if you want to register a function called `my_password_check_rules` to be called when the password check hook `passcheck` is executed, you would run the following query:

 ```sql
 SELECT pgtle.register_feature('my_password_check_rules', 'passcheck');
 ```

-You can register hooks with `pgtle.register_feature` independently of using it with a `pg_tle` extension.
+Users can register hooks with `pgtle.register_feature` independently of using it with a `pg_tle` extension.
 However, we recommend using a `pg_tle` extension to manage your hook code.

-If you have the `pgle_staff` or `pgtle_admin` roles, you can view the registered hooks in the `pgtle.feature_info` table, e.g.:
+Users with the `pgtle_admin` role can view the registered hooks in the `pgtle.feature_info` table, e.g.:

 ```sql
 SELECT * FROM pgtle.feature_info;